futursolo/sketchbook/docs/language.rst

 Statement Mark
 ==============
-All the statements of sketches are wrapped under statement marks - :code:`<%` and :code:`%>`.
+All the statements are wrapped under statement marks - :code:`<%` and :code:`%>`.

 Statement Mark Escape